scikit-plots/scikit-plots/docs/source/devel/guide_document_write.rst

 when the documentation is built.
 See :ref:`writing-docstrings` below.

-Second, our example pages, tutorials, and some of the narrative documentation are created by `Sphinx Gallery`_.
+Second, our example pages, tutorials, and some of the narrative documentation are created by |sphinx-gallery|.
 Sphinx Gallery converts example Python files to ``*.rst`` files with the result of Matplotlib plot calls as embedded images.
 See :ref:`writing-examples-and-tutorials` below.